Last Updated on May 15, 2021 by Grow with Bovees

 Seminole: Produces heavy crops of dark green pods and has dark brown, speckled seed.

-Top Crop: Similar in most respects to Seminole, even having seed of a similar colour.
+Top Crop: Similar in most respects to Seminole, even having seed of a similar color.

 Soil Preparation Before Growing Green Beans